Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Introduction

 \section{Introduction}

-With advancements in large-scale models trained on massive datasets, image generation models (e.g., diffusion and flow models) have demonstrated remarkable success in photorealistic image synthesis under diverse forms of guidance~\citep{lipman2023flow,dombrowski2025image}, including image-based~\citep{zhang2024stability}, classifier-based~\citep{dhariwal2021diffusion}, and text-based guidance~\citep{rombach2022high}.
+With advancements in large-scale models trained on massive data, image generation models (e.g., diffusion or flow models) have demonstrated remarkable success in realistic image synthesis under diverse forms of guidance~\citep{lipman2023flow,dombrowski2025image}, including image-based~\citep{zhang2024stability}, classifier-based~\citep{dhariwal2021diffusion}, and text-based guidance~\citep{rombach2022high}.
 Despite these advances, they are often deployed in scenarios that are not directly aligned with their likelihood-based training objectives.
 As a result, even state-of-the-art models~\citep{podell2024sdxl,betker2023improving} frequently exhibit misalignment with user prompts~\citep{jiang2024comat} or human preferences~\citep{xu2023imagereward}.
-Recent studies explore using reinforcement learning (RL) to fine-tune image generation models by framing the multi-step denoising process as a sequential decision-making task~\citep{fan2023dpok,black2024training}, achieving effective optimization for downstream tasks using only a black-box reward function~\citep{wallace2024diffusion,xue2025dancegrpo,liu2025flow}.
+Recent studies explore using reinforcement learning (RL) to fine-tune image generation models by formulating the multi-step denoising process as a sequential decision-making task~\citep{fan2023dpok,black2024training}, achieving effective optimization for downstream tasks using only a black-box reward function~\citep{wallace2024diffusion,xue2025dancegrpo,liu2025flow}.